 Various overlays or stamps in the video image provide important supplementary information.
 These overlays can be enabled individually and arranged on the image in a clear manner.
 The drop-down menus below allow the configuration of the individual stamping options.
 The respective sample windows show a preview of the configured text and background styles.
-The display stamping settings apply to all four video channels and therefore to all four imager in the camera simultaneously.
+Click Set to apply the changes.